 Admitted Ph.D. students take a diagnostic examination in ancient history at the very beginning of their first year (normally immediately before the first day of classes).
 The two-hour examination is a relatively elementary and straightforward fact-based test which seeks to assess the state of students’ knowledge at the inception of their graduate careers; the test emphasizes identifications of individuals, events and sources, together with chronological and geographical understanding.
 There will be some choice among the questions set.
 Results of this examination (which is not repeated, whatever the outcome) will be used to counsel students about appropriate future coursework or supplementary reading.

 Students will normally elect to undertake this diagnostic examination in either Greek and Roman or Egyptian and Near Eastern history.
 They can petition the DGS to undertake some other combination (such as Greek and Egyptian history) if a compelling argument can be made.
 In any case, admitted students should notify the DGS as soon as possible about their choice.
 Incoming students will need to prepare for this test prior to their arrival at Brown.
 Material on the examinations is all drawn from the ‘pool’ of information contained in a small number of readily available, short textbooks on the reading list recommended by the program.
-This reading list and some sample questions are available on the Joukowsky Institute’s wiki site (password protected).
+This reading list and some sample questions are available on the Joukowsky Institute’s Useful Site (password protected).

 Graduates are also required to take two courses, preferably at the graduate seminar level, in Greek, Roman, Egyptian or Near Eastern history or culture.